KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 layout: post
 title: "Moves demystified"
 description: >
-  In this article I will try to explain move semantics in C++11 using a more pragmatic approach, by answering specific questions developers may ask.
+  In this article, I will try to explain move semantics in C++11 using a more pragmatic approach, by answering specific questions developers may ask.
 We'll start with why moves are needed in the first place, then see how to use them, and eventually move onto common misconceptions and pitfalls.